celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ### `Server`

-The EDS `Server` implements server side of `ShrEx/EDS` protocol.
-It serves `Client`s' `EDSRequest`s, responses with `EDSResponse` and streams ODS data coming from `eds.Store.GetCAR` wrapped in `ODSReader`.
+The EDS `Server` implements the server side of the `ShrEx/EDS` protocol.
+It serves `Client`s' `EDSRequest`s, responses with `EDSResponse` and streams ODS data from `eds.Store.GetCAR` wrapped in `ODSReader`.

-`Server` may not provide any API, besides constructor and lifecycle methods.
+`Server` may not provide any API besides constructor and lifecycle methods.

 ### `NDServer`

-The  EDS `NDServer` is introduced to serve `NDClient`'s `NDRequest`s over `ShrEx/ND` protocol and respond `NDResponse`s with data and proofs coming from `eds.Store.CARBlockstore`.
+The  EDS `NDServer` is introduced to serve `NDClient`'s `NDRequest`s over the `ShrEx/ND` protocol and respond `NDResponse`s with data and proofs coming from `eds.Store.CARBlockstore`.

-`NDServer` may not provide any API, besides constructor and lifecycle methods.
+`NDServer` may not provide any API besides constructor and lifecycle methods.

 ### `PubSub`

-The EDS `PubSub` implements `ShrEx/Sub` protocol.
-It enables subscribing for notifications regarding new EDSes.
+The EDS `PubSub` implements the `ShrEx/Sub` protocol.
+It enables subscribing to notifications regarding new EDSes.
 It embeds a private `FloodSub` instance.

-The `PubSub` follows the existing network "pubsubbing" semantics in `celestia-node` for consistency and simplicity.
+The `PubSub` follows the existing network publish-subscribe semantics in `celestia-node` for consistency and simplicity.

 #### `PubSub.Broadcast`